-The Program in Criminal Justice Policy and Management (PCJ) is part of the Malcolm Wiener Center for Social Policy at the Harvard Kennedy School (HKS) and conducts research and sponsors activities to promote sound policy and effective management in the administration of safety and justice.
+The Program in Criminal Justice Policy and Management (PCJ) is part of the Malcolm Wiener Center for Social Policy at Harvard Kennedy School.
+Founded in 1980, PCJ has sought from the beginning to promote sound policy and effective management in the administration of safety and justice.

 - The PCJ is a research program, not a degree program